-Corrigendum: N2 fixation in the Eastern Arabian Sea: Probable Role of Heterotrophic Diazotrophs
+Corrigendum: N2 Fixation in the Eastern Arabian Sea: Probable Role of Heterotrophic Diazotrophs

-- 1Biological Oceanography, Physical Research Laboratory, India
+- 1Physical Research Laboratory, Geosciences Division, Ahmedabad, India

-- 2National Institute of Ocean Technology, India
+- 2National Institute of Ocean and Technology, Chennai, India

 In the original article, there were errors in the text, Figure 5 and Figure 6, and Tables 1 and 2.
 We made a mistake in the reporting N2 fixation and carbon uptake rates.
 While reporting mean N2 fixation and mean carbon uptake rates, we forgot to include the duplicate values in calculation in the original article.
 We provide correct values in the following sections, figures and tables as described.
 Corrections have been made to the Results and Discussion section (sub-section “N2 Fixation Rate and Carbon Uptake,” first line of first paragraph and sixteenth line of the first paragraph), the Conclusion (eighth line), as well as Figures 5 and 6 and Tables 1 and 2.

-In the sub-section “N2 Fixation Rate and Carbon Uptake”, first line of the first paragraph:
+In the sub-section “N2 Fixation Rate and Carbon Uptake,” first line of the first paragraph:

-N2 fixation rates varied from 4 - 238 nM N hr-1, while carbon uptake rate ranged between 16 - 1628 nM C hr-1 (Figure 5).
+N2 fixation rates varied from 4 to 238 nM N h−1, while carbon uptake rate ranged between 16 and 1628 nM C h−1 (Figure 5).

 In sixteenth line of the first paragraph: